bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/demo.md

 ### 6. Imperative vs Declarative [(React is Declarative)](https://medium.com/trabe/why-is-react-declarative-a-story-about-function-components-aaae83198f79) <a id="ea7a"></a>

--   **Imperative, ‘telling to computer HOW to do something’ e.g looping over an array of numbers using a for loop.**
+-   **Imperative, 'telling to computer HOW to do something’ e.g looping over an array of numbers using a for loop.**
 -   **Declarative, is concerned about WHAT we want to happen. e.g using a reduce method on an array.**
 -   Benefits of using declarative code:
 -   Reduce side effects